 Yes.
 Financial aid applicants must submit the CSS PROFILE Form, available online at www.collegeboard.org, the Free Application for Federal student Aid (FAFSA), available at www.fafsa.gov as well as some supplemental forms.
 These must be submitted by the admissions application deadline.
 Union also offers merit-based financial assistance to qualified transfer students.

 International students seeking financial assistance must complete the College Board's CSS Profile.
 This application is available online at www.collegeboard.org.
 The International Certification of Finances will also be required for students prior to enrollment at the College.
 It is recommended that applicants to the College be prepared to contribute a minimum of $7,500 U.S. towards their cost of attendance.
+While we ask students to contribute a minimum of $7,500 per year towards their education, applicants who can contribute $30,000 or more per year will be most competitive for admission.
+International applicants should be advised, however, that competition for funding is intense as it is limited.

 Is housing available?